 Explain how residential and non-residential settings in this waiver comply with federal HCB Settings requirements at 42 CFR 441.301(c)(4)-(5) and associated CMS guidance.
 Include:

-- 1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future. - 2.
-Description of the means by which the state Medicaid agency ascertains that all waiver settings meet federal HCB Setting requirements, at the time of this submission and ongoing.
+1. Description of the settings and how they meet federal HCB Settings requirements, at the time of submission and in the future.